maglub/soe-ubuntu/README.md

 # Introduction

-Note that this Makefile is set up to be run on an Ubuntu Linux system and requires the package "genisoimage" to be installed.
+* Note that this Makefile is set up to be run on an Ubuntu Linux system and requires the package "genisoimage" to be installed.
+* Note that there is not yet a Makefile or the support files in my_files pushed to this repo yet!

 * The username/password is set in my_files/kmg-ks.preseed